|This car's algorithm is still in beta, so if you drive this car, please give me feedback and use caution when relying on these estimates.|

 |What about my car?|

 The speed multiplier is how fast you drive compared to normal traffic flow.
-If you tend to drive with traffic (being passed by about as many cars as pass you) this should be 1.0.
+If you tend to drive with traffic (passing about as many cars as pass you) this should be 1.0.
 If you drive a little faster, 1.05 or 1.1 may be appropriate.
 Play around with this number for best results.

 |Cabin Temp (°FC)|